Clinics Where Doctors and Therapists Work Together (It’s Possible)

 Who Is Integrated Mental Health Care For?

-Integrated mental health care is for everyone, but it’s especially effective for people with mild to moderate mental health needs.
+Integrated mental health care is for everyone, but it’s especially effective if you have mild to moderate mental health needs.

 When Is Integrated Care a Good Choice?